Taujor/php-static-site-generator/README.md

 }
 ```

 This utility class can be used to locate the root of a composer project, it's currently already in use throughout the project.
-Soon I plan to create hooks that allow you to easily write and include your own utilities in the build process.

-These are my recommendations.
-However, any **component, page, or presenter** can also extend any of the abstract classes: **Buildable**, **Composable**, **Renderable**.
-Depending on your specific use case for phpssg or programming style.

 ---